 Consider the Finish when decorating with brown

 The downside with brown paint is that it can sometimes appear quite flat and should therefore always be teamed with an off white to give the palette a lift.
-It is a good idea when choosing this colour to use paint with a special finish and you will find that the subtle texture that this provides works well and brings another element to the scheme.
+It is a good idea when choosing this colour to use paint with a special finish.
+You will find that the subtle texture that this provides works well and brings another element to the scheme.

 Classic Partners for decorating with brown